zerynth/docs/docs/reference/boards/st_nucleof401re/docs/index.md

 <p style="text-align:center;"><img src="https://github.com/zerynth/docs/blob/test/docs/reference/boards/st_nucleof401re/docs/img/StNucleo.jpg?raw=true"></p>

+!!! important
+    ST Nucleo uploader requires a firmware upgrade to properly work with Zerynth and with other serial terminal.
+ST-Link firmware can be upgraded following the [ST official procedure](https://os.mbed.com/teams/ST/wiki/Nucleo-Firmware).

 !!! warning
 	Unlike other Arduino-like devices, the ST Nucleo device runs at 3.3V.
 The maximum voltage that the I/O pins can tolerate is 3.3V.
 Providing higher voltages, like 5V to an I/O pin, could damage the device.